Colorado Counseling License Requirements

 Keep in mind that the pathway to counseling licensure will depend on the type of counseling you’d like to practice.
 In addition to mental health counseling, there are other types of counseling licensure available in Colorado.
 Below you will find information on licensed marriage and family therapists, school counselors, and substance abuse counselors.

 Licensed Marriage and Family Therapist (LMFT)

 Colorado LMFTs use relational and family systems theories to assess, evaluate, diagnose, and intervene in individual and interpersonal issues, such as emotional challenges, marital problems, and behavioral dysfunctions.
-Licences are issued by the Colorado State Board of Marriage and Family Therapist Examiners and the application fee is $70 as of September 2019.
-A COAMFTE-accredited graduate degree in marriage and family therapy or an equivalent field is required for licensure.
+Licenses are issued by the Colorado State Board of Marriage and Family Therapist Examiners (the Board) and the application fee is $70 as of November 2022.
+A COAMFTE-accredited master’s or doctoral degree in marriage and family therapy or an equivalent field that includes a practicum or internship is required for licensure.
 After completing your degree, follow these steps to earn licensure as an LMFT:

-- Pass the Colorado Mental Health Jurisprudence exam and earn supervised experience.
+- Pass the Colorado Mental Health Jurisprudence Exam.

-- Apply for LMFT licensure and permission to take the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) examination.
+- Apply for LMFT licensure and permission to take the Marital and Family Therapy National Examination from the Association of Marital and Family Therapy Regulatory Boards (AMFTRB).